yaoyaodedaqiuqiu/Qtomography-AI/README.md

 Utilizing AI to explore Quantum Many-body system

+## updata_1.0 : 2024/11/26
+### dataset.py

+A series of classes have been designed to simulate and generate Gibbs states, implementing the following functions:
+- An interface for importing the Hamiltonian of different many-body models, with the Ising model currently defined.
+- The ability to perform a temperature gradient scan under the Gibbs state, with customizable temperature range and step size.

+### model.py

+A simple Multi-Layer Perceptron (MLP) architecture is employed to predict the temperature of Gibbs states.
+The model consists of two hidden layers and an output layer, using the ReLU activation function and Dropout to prevent overfitting.
+The input is a flattened matrix of Gibbs states, and the output is the corresponding temperature value, making it a regression problem.

+### train.py

+The following functions are defined in `train.py`:
+- **load_gibbs_states()**: Loads Gibbs state data from a `.pkl` file.
+- **preprocess_data()**: Flattens and standardizes the Gibbs state matrix to prepare it as input for the neural network.
+- **train()**: Defines the training process, including forward propagation, loss calculation, backpropagation, and optimization steps.
+- **save_model()**: Saves the trained model to a file for later use.

 ## updata_0.0 : 2024/11/22
 upload the previous code and trial for exploring GCN in Ising model